MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Deploy/Single-Server-Deployment-of-Operations-Manager.md

 ---
-title: Single-Server Deployment of Operations Manager ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
-ms.assetid: 43c2d0c7-453a-4010-b991-f984855fe95a
+title:  Single Server Deployment of Operations Manager ms.technology:  operations-manager ms.assetid:  43c2d0c7-453a-4010-b991-f984855fe95a
 ---

 # Single-Server Deployment of Operations Manager
 The single-server management group scenario combines all the management group roles that can coexist onto a single server running as a member server in an Active Directory domain.
 This instance can be on dedicated hardware or on a virtual computer.
 You can deploy the Operations console to computers other than the single server, and access the web console  with a browser.